 Here we are discussing how shipping between India and UAE has evolved in less than half a century.
-As in the 1970s the estimated trade value between these two countries was USD 180 million, which has now increased to USD 60 billion, making UAE India’s third largest trade partner.
+As of the 1970s, the estimated trade value between these two countries was USD 180 million, which has now increased to USD 60 billion, making UAE India’s third largest trade partner.

-Even after the world is facing this ongoing pandemic (COVID-19) the relation between India and UAE has only strengthened.
+Even after the world is facing this ongoing pandemic (COVID-19) the relationship between India and UAE has only strengthened.

-We all are very well aware that this pandemic (COVID 19) has affected most of the trades around the world, it has impacted our line as well, The ocean and air freight rates has drastically increased in this period, but still the choice of the importer and exporter to choose the way of transportation of the shipment still depends upon below given factors :
+We all are very well aware that this pandemic (COVID-19) has affected most of the trades around the world, and it has impacted our line as well, The ocean and air freight rates have drastically increased in this period, but the choice of the importer and exporter to choose the way of transportation of the shipment still depends upon below given factors :

-There are basically four types of cargo which can be shipped by sea, which are as followed
+There are four types of cargo that can be shipped by sea, which are as followed

 – Heavy machinery